tranalex099/61040-portfolio/README.md

 # About Me
 *My name is Alex Tran, it's nice to meet you!
 [Here is a link to my real website (it's a work in progress...).](https://alexhtran.com)*

+This semester in 6.1040, I want to learn how to design and build a software system from scratch.

 Some fun facts about me:
 1. I love cooking.
 2. I do synthetic biology.